quic/lid/README.md

 You need a recent version of pypy, only later Ubuntu versions have a sufficiently new version available, e.g. 16.10 onwards.
 Otherwise you need to install pypy from http://pypy.org.

-Once pypy is installed on the syste,, the only change to the process above is to create the virtualenv specifying the correct interpreter:
+Once pypy is installed on the system, the only change to the process above is to create the virtualenv specifying the correct interpreter:

 ```
 # Set up a virtualenv